It's a Legal Requirement

 Once a year we are legally obliged to carry out a gas safety test to make sure that the gas appliances in your home are safe.

-- Safety check and service all your smoke alarms.
+- We will safety check and service all your smoke alarms.

 - Safety check and service and repair all our gas appliances and point out any faults on your own appliances such as your cooker.

-- We will also all solid fuel appliances, sweep and check associated chimneys and flue systems.
+- We will also check all solid fuel appliances, sweep and check associated chimneys and flue systems.